gardener/gardener-extension-provider-aws/README.md

 You can run the controller locally on your machine by executing `make start`.

-Static code checks and tests can be executed by running `VERIFY=true make all`.
+Static code checks and tests can be executed by running `make verify`.
 We are using Go modules for Golang package dependency management and [Ginkgo](https://github.com/onsi/ginkgo)/[Gomega](https://github.com/onsi/gomega) for testing.

 ## Feedback and Support